Biliary Tract Cancer

 - Overcomes Tissue Failure: Provides molecular profiling when tissue inadequate (26.8% failure rate)

-- Testing Strategy: Tissue preferred for FGFR2 fusion detection (18% ctDNA concordance); ctDNA reliable for point mutations
+- Testing Strategy: Tissue preferred for FGFR2 fusion detection (variable ctDNA concordance 18-89% depending on platform); ctDNA reliable for point mutations

 MRD Detection: Limited Data, Not Validated

-- Data Status: Small retrospective cohorts (n<100); no prospective validation
+- Data Status: Growing retrospective data (n=56 to n=171); no prospective validation yet

-- Clinical Utility: No evidence that MRD-guided interventions improve outcomes
+- Clinical Utility: No evidence yet that MRD-guided interventions improve outcomes

 - Guideline Status: Not recommended for routine surveillance; CA19-9 and imaging remain standard

-- Comparison: Far less validated than genotyping (established utility, guideline-recommended)
+- Comparison: Less validated than genotyping (established utility, guideline-recommended) but evidence growing

 Bottom Line: The established utility of ctDNA in biliary tract cancer is for genotyping to guide targeted therapy selection.
 With 44% actionability and multiple approved targeted therapies, comprehensive molecular profiling is standard of care for all advanced BTC patients. ctDNA genotyping provides critical information when tissue is insufficient (occurs in 26.8% of cases), though tissue remains preferred for FGFR2 fusion detection.
 In contrast, MRD detection remains investigational with limited cohort data requiring prospective validation.
 Unlike ctDNA genotyping (guideline-recommended, established benefit), MRD testing is not standard practice and should be considered research/investigational until larger studies demonstrate clinical utility.